NirupamaJanapati/SmartTradeSystem/README.md

 # SmartTradeSystem
-* System that shows trends of currency trading using historical & real-time data from markets.
+* Shows trends of currency trading using historical & real-time data from markets.
 * Allows users to trade currencies and view their open and closed deals.
-* Data visualization of live exchange rates for currencies, profits and loss in dashboards.
+* Data Visualization of live exchange rates for currencies, profits and loss in dashboards.